iths-daniel-holbling/iths-slutprojekt-javascript/README.md

 # Slutprojekt JavaScript

 ## Description
-- Portfolio page that does stuff with javascript.
+- Single page portfolio heavily reliant on javascript.
 - Built with webpack and npm modules
+- Works in mobile and desktop

 ## Features